linkerd/linkerd2-proxy/README.md

 We use [`just-cargo`](https://github.com/linkerd/dev/tree/main/bin/just-cargo) which provide a thin wrapper around `just` and `cargo`.

-We recommend that use Devcontainer to develop, or you need to setup develop environment by hand.
+We recommend that you use the included [`Dev Container`](https://containers.dev/) to avoid setting up the complex development environment by hand.

 ### Just